marcbourlon/TipTap/README.md

 As we saw before, complex gestures are a combination of simultaneous simple gestures.
 In fact, it's even more reduced than this, since you can't really combine _any_ kind of gestures.
 And it quite makes sense: though we can imagine doing some rotation with both hands, chances are that they will happen on different elements, and will as such be defined as two different gestures.
-What is more realistic is combination of _tips_ and _taps_ or _swipes_.
-You create complex gestures by joining simple gestures with a dash (between you and me, not only the dash is changeable by config, but is also optional, and was added only because I think it makes things more readable for the coder/user.
-With all these informations, you will have come to the conclusion that most complex gestures will be some "tip-tap" or "tip-swipe"
-gestures: _tip2-tap2_ (two fingers down, tap with two others), _tip-swipe\_b_, etc.
+What is more realistic is combination of _tips_ and (_taps_ or _swipes_).

+### With "tip" prefix
+Depending on your usage, you may or not want the lib to use "tip prefixing" (see [Settings](#3).
+By this, I mean include in the complex gestures definition, the "tip" count for tipping fingers.
+Example, if you want to trigger an action for every tap happening while two fingers are tipping, you would use: "tip2-tap".
+This is convenient for some quick application, or some demo, not using any robust routing or finite state machine to deal with complex things.
+Examples: _tip2-tap2_ (two fingers down, tap with two others), _tip-swipe\_b_, etc.

+### Without "tip" prefix
+You define combos and complex gestures without taking into consideration the count of tipping fingers, because, somehow, you already deal with this with your routing system, FSM, etc. So, since you will already know that you are in the state "tip2", for example, you just define the combo as _tap2_, for dealing with a _tip2-tap2_.

 ## Pattern matching